knobs-dials/duppy/README.md

   -b READSIZE           Inital read size, rounded to nearest KB.
 Defaults to
                         32KB.
   -m MAXREADSIZE        Chunks to read at a time once more checks out.
 Rounded
                         to nearest KB. defaults to 256KB.
-Can be higer on RAID.
+Can be upped on RAID.
   -d, --delete          Apply rules to figure out what to delete.
 If a set is
                         decided, and you did not specify -n, will actually delete.